ISUgenomics/bioinformatics-workbook/Appendix/Unix/unix-basics-1ajs.md

 ---

 Let us start by getting everyone logged in and to the same location in the file system.
 If you haven't already logged in to a remote machine by typing in the following command in the terminal.

+**NOTE** When you are prompted for a password you won't see the typing.
+Just keep typing.

 ```
 ssh usename@hostname